Bavarian State Mint – the oldest company in munich

 Based on a continuous improvement process, the system is constantly reviewed and further developed.
 The initiative should come from all employees, where both directions must be possible throughout all levels of responsibility.

-As a company of the Free State of Bavaria, the Bavarian Central Mint (Bayerische Hauptmünzamt, HMA), based in Munich, sees itself as being committed to the citizens of Bavaria, particularly when it comes to taking environmental aspects into consideration.
+As a company of the Free State of Bavaria, the Bavarian State Mint (Bayerische Hauptmünzamt, HMA), based in Munich, sees itself as being committed to the citizens of Bavaria, particularly when it comes to taking environmental aspects into consideration.

 A key feature of the corporate philosophy is to internalize environmental awareness as an integral component in the business areas.